moskytw/mosql/docs/index.rst

 The main features:

 1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
-2. Flexible --- The queries it builds fully depends on the structure you provide.
+2. Flexible --- The query it builds fully depends on the structure you provide.
 3. Secure --- It prevents the SQL injection from both identifier and value.
 4. Fast --- It just builds the SQLs from Python's data structures.